tendermint/tendermint/docs/rfc/rfc-020-onboarding-projects.rst

 In addition to being a bit easier to maintain, having a more capable runner implementation would make it easier to collect data from test runs, improve debugability and reporting.

 Fan-Out For CI E2E Tests
 ++++++++++++++++++++++++

 While there are some parallelism in the execution of e2e tests, each e2e test job must build a tendermint e2e image, which takes about 5 minutes of CPU time per-task, which given the size of each of the runs.

-We'd like to be able to reduce the amount of overhead per-e2e tests while keeping the cycle time for working with the run a lot of different e2e configurations,and also have.
-While this is in some ways an impossible tradeoff, the percentage of overhead at the moment is large enough that we can make some material progress with a moderate amount of time.
+We'd like to be able to reduce the amount of overhead per-e2e tests while keeping the cycle time for working with the tests very low, while also maintaining a reasonable level of test coverage.
+This is an impossible tradeoff, in some ways, and the percentage of overhead at the moment is large enough that we can make some material progress with a moderate amount of time.

 Most of this work has to do with modifying github actions configuration and e2e artifact (docker) building to reduce redundant work.
 Eventually, when we